MuhammedZohaib/My-Second-Brain/JavaScript/JS Dump.md

 ```

 ### Timeouts
-Timeouts delay the execution of a fucntion like if we want to run a function after a given time frame we'll use Timeouts as:
+Timeouts delay the execution of a function like if we want to run a function after a given time frame we'll use Timeouts as:

 ```JS
 setTimeout(() => {